micro-community/development/design/store/model.md

-# Automatic indexes on top of Store
+# Model

+The model provides a simple crud abstraction data modelling layer on top of the store.

-## The problem
+## Overview

 The querying capabilities of simple key-value stores can be extended by saving the data in a way that will enable querying with a specifc query in mind.
 Ie. let's say we want to list all object where the field `A` equals to `15`: